WSU Logo (Washington State University Logo)

 The Seal

 WSU’s seal is circular, but it is still not a classic seal.
 The centerpiece is a portrait of George Washington, shown in profile and framed in gray tones.
 It is a tribute to the state’s great historical heritage and a connection to the area where the university is located.
 The lack of inner and outer rings and standard frames sets this stamp apart from traditional seals.
 They do not exist.
-Therefore, the expanded name of the university is located in the surrounding space, which is not outlined in any way and is a frame for the portrait of the first President of the United States.
+Therefore, the expanded name of the university is set against the surrounding space, which is not outlined, and serves as a frame for the portrait of the first President of the United States.
 The letters are smooth and straight, without serifs.
-At the bottom is the year of the institution’s appearance: “1890”.
+At the bottom is the year the institution appeared: “1890”.

 Font and Colors

 The visual identity of Washington State University combines classic symbols that reflect its history and spirit.
-The central figure—a cougar—embodies the energy and strength of the institution, highlighting its connection to athletics and student life.
+The central figure, a cougar, embodies the institution’s energy and strength, highlighting its connection to athletics and student life.
 This symbol is paired with the image of George Washington, adding historical depth and a sense of authority.

 The university’s official color palette blends a rich crimson and soft gray.
 Crimson creates a sense of vitality, representing youth, ambition, and determination within the student community.
 Gray acts as a grounding background tone, introducing a sense of composure and academic discipline to the composition.

 Typography includes two primary typefaces: the modern, sans-serif Proxima Nova and a refined serif typeface with minimal detailing.
-Thin lines and elongated proportions of the lettering align with the emblem’s visual tone, enhancing the design with elegance and restraint.
+Thin lines and elongated lettering proportions align with the emblem’s visual tone, enhancing the design with elegance and restraint.

 The composition is clean and uncluttered.
 Combining symbolic elements, color schemes, and typography creates a cohesive and well-balanced identity that reflects the university’s traditions.
 The emblem communicates a clear balance between academic rigor and the dynamic character of student life.